 The sequence $(z^k)_{k\geq 0}$ generated in Algorithm \ref{algs-sh-teb} is uniquely determined due to the fact that the objective function in \eqref{sh-teb-z} is lower semicontinuous and strongly convex.
-On the other hand, the set of minimizers in \eqref{sh-teb-x} is nonempty, and in general is not a singleton.
-However, if one imposes that either $A$ has full column rank or $M_1$ is positive definite, then $(x^k)_{k\geq 0}$ will be uniquely determined, too.
+On the other hand, the set of minimizers in \eqref{sh-teb-x} is in general not a singleton and it can be even empty.
+However, if one imposes that $M_1 + A^*A$ is positive definite, then $(x^k)_{k\geq 0}$ will be uniquely determined, too.

-Shefi and Teboulle provide in \cite{shefi-teboulle2014} in connection to Algorithm \ref{algs-sh-teb} an ergodic convergence rate result for a primal-dual gap function formulated in terms of the Lagrangian $l$, from which they deduce a global convergence rate result for the sequence of functions value $(f(x^k) + g(Ax^k))_{k \geq 0}$ to the optimal objective value of \eqref{prim}, when $g$ is Lipschitz continuous.
+Shefi and Teboulle provide in \cite{shefi-teboulle2014} in connection to Algorithm \ref{algs-sh-teb} an ergodic convergence rate result for a primal-dual gap function formulated in terms of the Lagrangian $l$, from which they deduce a global convergence rate result for the sequence of function values $(f(x^k) + g(Ax^k))_{k \geq 0}$ to the optimal objective value of \eqref{prim}, when $g$ is Lipschitz continuous.
 Furthermore, they formulate a global convergence rate result for the sequence $(\|Ax^k-z^k\|)_{k \geq 0}$ to $0$.
 Finally, Shefi and Teboulle prove the convergence of the sequence $(x^k,z^k,y^k)_{k \geq 0}$ to a saddle point of the Lagrangian $l$, provided that either $M_1=0$ and $A$ has full column rank or $M_1$ is positive definite.

-Algorithm \ref{algs-sh-teb} from \cite{shefi-teboulle2014} represents the starting point of the investigations that we will carry out as follows.
+Algorithm \ref{algs-sh-teb} from \cite{shefi-teboulle2014} represents the starting point of our investigations.
 More precisely, in this paper:

-$\bullet$ we point out several flaws in \cite{shefi-teboulle2014}, which influence the validity of the arguments used in the proof of the global convergence rate result for the sequence $(\|Ax^k-z^k\|)_{k \geq 0}$ to $0$ and of the convergence result for the sequence $(x^k,z^k,y^k)_{k \geq 0}$;
+$\bullet$ we point out some flaws in the proof of a statement in \cite{shefi-teboulle2014}, which is fundamental for the derivation of the global convergence rate of $(\|Ax^k-z^k\|)_{k \geq 0}$ to $0$ and of the convergence of the sequence $(x^k,z^k,y^k)_{k \geq 0}$;

-$\bullet$ we show how some of the arguments used in the two statements mentioned above can be fixed under not very restrictive assumptions;